droidian/porting-guide/kernel-compilation.md

 Committing changes
 ------------------

-When you're happy with the kernel, be sure to commit the following files in git:
+When you're happy with the kernel, be sure to commit your changes as well as the debian packaging to a git repository:

 * debian/source/
 * debian/control